Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Lower Bounds

 \subsection{Edge Updates}

-We now present a lower bound for maintaining a DFS tree under edge updates that applies on any algorithm which maintains tree edges of the DFS tree explicitly.
+We now present a lower bound for maintaining a DFS tree under edge updates that holds for any algorithm which maintains tree edges of the DFS tree explicitly.
 In the following example we prove that there exists a graph $G$ and a sequence of edge updates $U$, such that any DFS tree of the graph would require a conversion of $\Omega(n)$ edges from tree edges to back edges and vice-versa after every pair of updates in $U$.

 Consider the following graph for which a DFS tree rooted at $r$ is to be maintained under fully dynamic edge updates.
 There are $n/2$ vertices $u_1$,...,$u_l$ that have edges to vertices $x$ and $y$.
 The remaining $n/2-3$ vertices $v_1$,..., $v_k$ are connected in form of a line as shown in Figure \ref{fig:worstCase}.
 At any point of time one of $v_1,...,v_k$ (say $v_1$) is connected to either $x$ or $y$.
 The DFS tree for the graph is shown in Figure \ref{fig:worstCase} (i).
 Now, upon insertion of edge $(v_i,x)$ (say $i=2$) and deletion of edge $(v_1,y)$ the DFS tree will transform to either Figure \ref{fig:worstCase} (ii) or Figure \ref{fig:worstCase} (iii).
-Clearly $\Omega(n)$ edges are converted from tree edge to back edge and vice-versa.
-This can be repeated for any $v_i$ alternating between $x$ and $y$ ensuring that the new DFS tree is not exactly the same as some previous DFS tree (thus memorization of the complete tree will not help).
-Thus any algorithm maintaining tree edges explicitly takes $\Omega(n)$ time to handle such a pair of edge updates.
+Clearly $\Omega(n)$ edges are converted from tree edges to back edges and vice-versa.
+This can be repeated alternating between $x$ and $y$ ensuring that the new DFS tree requires $\Omega(n)$ after every two edge updates.
+Further, we repeat this for different $v_i$'s ensuring that the new DFS tree is not exactly the same as some previous DFS tree (thus memorization of the complete tree will not help).
+Note that the same procedure can be applied to both the possible trees shown in Figure~\ref{fig:worstCase}(ii) and Figure~\ref{fig:worstCase}(iii).
+Hence any algorithm maintaining tree edges explicitly takes $\Omega(n)$ time to handle such a pair of edge updates.